 speaker

 CFO

-Thank you Ulf and good morning everybody.
-I will start off with the income statement for the third quarter.
-Net sales declined 14 percent to 4.3 billion driven by lower prices.
-EBITDA reached 1.4 billion despite a weak market driven by growth in renewable energy and high results in our forest division.
-The EBITDA margin was 33 percent.
-Depreciation increased to 404 million due to activation of the new paper machine in Obola and the new sitting P-Mill at Ortviken.
-EBITDA margin declined to 21 percent and financial items totaled minus 111 million.
-We had an effective tax rate of below 20 percent bringing that profit to 663 million or 0.96 SEK per share.
-On the next slide we had a financial development by segment.
-I start with the forest segment to the left.
-Net sales totaled 1.9 billion and EBITDA decreased to 724 million due to seasonally lower harvest from our forest compared to the previous quarter.
+Thank you, Ulf, and good morning, everybody.
+I'll start off with the income statement for the third quarter.
+Net sales declined 14% to 4.3 billion, driven by lower prices.
+EBITDA reached 1.4 billion, despite a weak market, driven by growth in renewable energy and high results in our forest division.
+The EBITDA margin was 33%.
+Depreciation increased to 404 million due to activation of the new paper machine in Obola and the new sitting pin mill at Ortviken.
+Debit margin declined to 21% and financial items totaled minus 111 million.
+We had an effective tax rate of below 20%, bringing net profit to 663 million or 0.96 SEK per share.
+On the next slide, we have the financial development by segment.
+And starting with the forest segment to the left, net sales total 1.9 billion and EBITDA decreased to 724 million due to seasonally lower harvest from an overforest compared to the previous quarter.
 In wood, prices decreased in the third quarter compared to the second due to the seasonally lower demand.
-Net sales decreased to 1.2 billion and EBITDA totaled 161 million corresponding to a margin of 13 percent.
-In pulp, prices bottomed out after several quarters of declining prices and we announced a price increase in October.
-Net sales declined to 1.6 billion and EBITDA decreased to 173 million corresponding to a margin of 11 percent.
-Lower pulp prices, lower energy prices and ramp up volumes from sitting P-Ortviken had a negative impact on earnings.
-At the end of the quarter we started plain maintenance stops at Östrand which had a negative impact of 47 million.
-In container board, craft line prices have been stable since May.
-In Q3, net sales totaled 1.4 billion and EBITDA increased to 253 million corresponding to a margin of 18 percent and the plant maintenance stop in Munchsund had a negative impact of 68 million.
-Renewable energy with another strong quarter with EBITDA around 155 million and a margin of 48 percent despite a seasonally weaker quarter and lower electricity prices.
-On the next slide we have the sales bridge between Q3 last year and Q3 this year.
-Prices declined 40 percent with lower prices in wood, container board and pulp.
-Volumes increased 9 percent driven by the new paper machine in Obla and the new sitting P-Mill at Ortviken.
-And lastly, currency had a positive impact of 7 percent bringing net sales to 4.3 billion.
-Moving on to EBITDA bridge and starting to the left, price mix had a negative impact of 1.6 billion and higher volumes had a positive impact of 152 million.
-Higher cost for mainly wood raw materials had a negative impact of 51 million while energy had a positive impact of 36 million which really shows a high sales efficiency in both energy and wood raw material.
-With a positive impact from currency and a positive impact from lower distribution costs and Q3 last year was also negatively impacted by transformational costs at Ortviken.
-In total EBITDA decreased approximately 1.4 billion corresponding to a margin of 43 percent.
+Net sales decreased to 1.2 billion and EBITDA totaled 161 million, corresponding to a margin of 13%.
+In pulp, prices have bottomed out after several quarters of declining prices, and we announced a price increase in October.
+Net sales declined to 1.6 billion, and EBITDA decreased to 173 million, corresponding to a margin of 11%.
+Lower pulp prices, lower energy prices, and ramp-up volumes from CTMP Ortviken had a negative impact on earnings.
+At the end of the quarter, we started plain maintenance stops at Örstrand, which had a negative impact of 47 million.
+In Container Board, craft line prices have been stable since May.
+In Q3, Net sales total 1.4 billion, and EBITDA increased to 253 million, corresponding to a margin of 18%, and the planned maintenance stop in Munchson had a negative impact of 68 million.
+Renewable energy with another strong quarter, with EBITDA at around 155 million, and a margin of 38%, despite a seasonal weaker quarter and lower electricity prices.
+On the next slide, we have the sales bridge between Q3 last year and Q3 this year.
+Prices declined 30%, with lower prices in wood, container board and pulp.
+Volumes increased 9%, driven by the new paper machine in Obla and the new CTMP mill at Ortviken.
+And lastly, the current set of positive impact of 7%, bringing net sales to 4.3 billion.
+Moving on to Rebit Average, and starting to the left, price mix had a negative impact of 1.6 billion, and higher volumes had a positive impact of 152 million.
+Higher cost for mainly wood, raw materials had a negative impact of 51 million, while energy had a positive impact of 36 million, which really shows our high self-sufficiency in both energy and wood, raw material. with a positive impact from currency and a positive impact from lower distribution costs.
+And Q3 last year was also negatively impacted by transformational costs at Ortviken.
+In total, EBITDA decreased approximately 1.4 billion, corresponding to a margin of 33%.
 We continue to have a strong operating cash flow, 1.2 billion for the quarter and 3 billion for the first nine months.
-And this means that we are continuing to fund our strategic investments with operating cash flow.
+And this means that we're continuing to fund our strategic investments with operating cash flow.
 Look at the balance sheet.
-The value of forest assets increased to 99 billion.
-Working capital decreased to 3.6 billion driven by lower prices and maintenance stops in Q3.
+The value of the forest assets increased to 99 billion.
+Working capital decreased to 3.6 billion, driven by lower prices and maintenance stops in Q3.
 Total capital employed increased to 107 billion.
-Net debt was stable at around 10 billion corresponding to 1.4 times EBITDA.
-And we have now almost finalized a large ongoing investment project in Obola, Ortviken, Bolsta and Gothenburg.
-Equity increased to 97 billion and net debt to equity was 10 percent.
+Net debt was stable at around 10 billion, corresponding to 1.4 times EBITDA.
+And we have now almost finalized a large ongoing investment project in Obola, Ortviken, Bolsta, and Gothenburg.
+Equity increased to 97 billion, and net debt to equity was 10%.
 Thank you.
-With that we'll hand back to you Ulf.
+With that, we'll hand back to you, Ulf.

+speaker